bigbali/babel-plugin-transform-jsx-bem-attributes/README.md

 - className: string | string[] → will be appended to the previously constructed class
 ## Configuration:

-You can provide these environment variables:
+You can provide these environment variables: [NEVERMIND, DOES NOT WORK!]
 - BEM_JSX_DISABLE_BLOCK_INHERITANCE → set this to any truthy string to disable passing 'block' down from parent to child (in this case, you will have to define 'block' on each JSX element)
 - BEM_JSX_ELEM_CONNECTOR → use this to connect 'elem' to 'block'.
 Default: '-'.
 - BEM_JSX_MODS_CONNECTOR → use this to connect 'mods' to 'elem'.
 Default: '_'.